Frequently Asked Questions

 Back To Top

-10. I have a construction claim.
-How will my claim be calculated?
+7. I have a construction claim.
+How was my claim calculated?

-Construction claims will be based on the reasonable estimated repair cost of the damaged house and will be decided by a Construction Expert appointed by the Court.
+Construction claims were based on the reasonable estimated repair cost of the damaged house and were decided by a Construction Expert appointed by the Court.

 Back To Top